aliyun/terraform-provider-alicloud/website/docs/d/cloud_firewall_vpc_firewall_control_policies.html.markdown

 * `ids` - (Optional, ForceNew, Computed)  A list of Vpc Firewall Control Policy IDs.
 * `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).

-## Argument Reference
+## Attributes Reference

 The following attributes are exported in addition to the arguments listed above:

 * `policies` - A list of Cloud Firewall Vpc Firewall Control Policies.
 Each element contains the following attributes:
   * `acl_action` - Access control over VPC firewalls are set in the access traffic via Alibaba cloud firewall way (ACT).
   * `acl_uuid` - Access control over VPC firewalls strategy unique identifier.
   * `application_id` - Policy specifies the application ID.
   * `application_name` - Access control over VPC firewalls policies support the application types.
   * `description` - Access control over VPC firewalls description of the strategy information.
   * `dest_port` - Access control over VPC firewalls strategy access traffic of the destination port.
   * `dest_port_group` - Access control policy in the access traffic of the destination port address book name.
   * `dest_port_group_ports` - Port Address Book port list.
   * `dest_port_type` - Access control over VPC firewalls strategy access traffic of the destination port type.
   * `destination` - Access control over VPC firewalls strategy the destination address in.
   * `destination_group_cidrs` - Destination address book defined in the address list.
   * `destination_group_type` - The destination address book type in the access control policy.
 Value: `ip`, `domain`.
   * `destination_type` - Access control over VPC firewalls strategy in the destination address of the type.
   * `hit_times` - Control strategy of hits per second.
   * `member_uid` - The UID of the member account of the current Alibaba cloud account.
   * `order` - Access control over VPC firewalls policies will go into effect of priority.
 The priority value starts from 1, the smaller the priority number, the higher the priority. -1 represents the lowest priority.
   * `proto` - Access control over VPC firewalls strategy access traffic of the protocol type.
   * `release` - The enabled status of the access control policy.
 The policy is enabled by default after it is created.
 Value:
   * `source` - Access control over VPC firewalls strategy in the source address.
   * `source_group_cidrs` - SOURCE address of the address list.
   * `source_group_type` - The source address type in the access control policy.
 Unique value: **ip**.
 The IP address book contains one or more IP address segments.
   * `source_type` - Access control over VPC firewalls policy source address type.
   * `vpc_firewall_id` - The ID of the VPC firewall instance.
   * `id` - The ID of the Cloud Firewall Vpc Firewall Control Policy.